This is a guide on building, modifying and contributing to GrapheneOS as a developer.

 repo sync -j8

-tools/bazel run //common:kernel_aarch64_microdroid_dist --lto=full -- --dist_dir=microdroid_dist
+tools/bazel run //common:kernel_aarch64_microdroid_dist --config=stamp --lto=full

 Replace the prebuilt kernel image in the OS source tree at packages/modules/Virtualization/microdroid/kernel/android15-6.6/arm64/kernel-6.6

-with your image microdroid_dist/Image
+with your image out/kernel_aarch64_microdroid/dist/Image

 .